davidvidovic-web/exp-pdf-api/README.md

-Simple Node.js API for stripping away PDF version that dompdf PHP library is limited to
+Simple Node.js API for stripping useObjectStreams from PDFs which dompdf PHP library can't read